Enjoy the endless blue of Shiraho and its coral

 One of the best ways to explore is by joining a snorkeling tour

 The beach has a beautiful stretch of sand, but its main draw is the collection of coral.
-The area is home to more than 70 kinds of corals, including a large community of blue corals that are said to be the oldest and largest in the northern hemisphere.
+The area is home to more than 70 kinds of corals, including a large community of blue corals said to be the oldest and largest in the northern hemisphere.